Skip to Main Content

 Cambridge Associates, LLC and its affiliates (collectively referred to as “Cambridge Associates”, “we”, “us”, or “our” herein) provide discretionary and non-discretionary portfolio management investment services, research and performance monitoring to nonprofit institutions, family offices, corporate and public pension funds, public authorities and sovereign wealth funds.
 Cambridge Associates and its employees place a high priority on protecting sensitive personal and financial information.
 We do not disclose clients’ confidential information, or that of former clients, except as permitted by you, required by law, or as otherwise detailed in this Privacy Policy.

-This Privacy Policy describes what personal information we collect, how we use and share that information, and your choices concerning our data practices.
+This Privacy Policy describes what personal information we collect, how we use and share that information as data controllers, and your choices concerning our data practices.
 California residents should click here for additional information regarding their privacy rights.
-Residents of the European Union and United Kingdom can find additional information regarding their rights below.
-The transfer of personal data of EU residents to third countries are governed by the use of Standard Contractual Clauses where required.
+Residents of the European Union (“EU”), United Kingdom (“UK”) and Switzerland can find additional information regarding their rights below.
+The transfer of personal data of EU and Swiss residents to third countries are governed by the use of Standard Contractual Clauses where required.
+Residents of the People’s Republic of China (“China” or “PRC”) can find additional information regarding their rights below.
+The cross-border transfer of personal information of residents in China is governed by the Personal Information Protection Law of China (“PIPL”).

 What Personal Information We Collect and From Where We Get It